Phaired/Blog/src/content/projects/Steganography.md

 RSA encryption is an asymmetric cryptographic system using a pair of keys: a public key for encryption and a private key for decryption.
 Based on the difficulty of factoring large prime numbers, RSA is widely used to secure sensitive data.

-For our RSA implementation, we based it on the repository available on GitHub: [RSA-by-OCaml](https://github.com/MingLLuo/RSA-by-OCaml).
+For our RSA implementation, we based it on the repository available on GitHub:[RSA-by-OCaml](https://github.com/MingLLuo/RSA-by-OCaml).
 This repository provided a solid foundation for implementing RSA in OCaml.

 ### 4.1 Key Generation